NIGB15035U Geographical Information Systems (GIS)

 - Internet-based GIS

-• Search, identify and retrieve digital geographic data from various sources, incl. knowledge of key owners/distributors of national and local geodata.
+- Search, identify and retrieve digital geographic data from various sources, incl. knowledge of key owners/distributors of national and local geospatial data.

-• Produce digital geodata ‘from scratch’ using analogue maps and aerial photos (incl. georectification, georeferencing and digitizing), or a GPS device.
+- Produce digital geospatial data ‘from scratch’ using analogue maps and aerial photos (incl. georectification, georeferencing and digitizing), or a GPS device.

-• Using Internet-based GIS resources of geodata and tools.
+- Using Internet-based GIS resources of geospatial data and

 - Practical exercises